dgarcoe/FCGR/readme.md

 # Frequency Chaos Game Representation

-Frequency Chaos Game Representation (FCGR), an extension of Chaos Game Representation (CGR), has emerged as a reliable method for encoding DNA sequences.
+Frequency Chaos Game Representation (FCGR), an extension of Chaos Game Representation (CGR), is a reliable method for encoding DNA sequences.